 The scientists in that study also measured the concentration of copper in the water every 2 hours in order to determine whether the water remained safe for consumption.
 While the scientists detected a gradual increase in the amount of copper absorbed by the water, they determined that the amount still remained well within the permissible limits laid out by the WHO even after the water was stored in the copper vessel for several days.

 The following graph from the report provides a helpful illustration of the rate at which copper was absorbed into the water.
 In particular, the data shows that the copper levels in the water remained within permissible levels even after several days.
-This study suggests that storing water in a copper bottle overnight or even for a few days does not pose any risk to health.

 The conclusions of these and many other research studies support what Ayurvedic medicine has been telling us for centuries: that drinking water stored in a copper vessel can be a safe and beneficial health practice.
 We look forward to seeing more evidence in support of the use of copper water bottles as the practice gains increased attention from scientific community.
+If you are looking for a high-quality 100% pure copper water bottle, check out Copper H2O.